Hebbala metro station

 Hebbala is an upcoming elevated metro station on the north–south corridor of the Blue Line of Namma Metro in Bangalore, India.
 This is a prime location for its neighbouring areas like Hebbal and Kempapura.
-This metro station is slated to become operational around June 2026.
+This metro station (under Blue Line) is slated to become operational around June 2027.
 This metro station will have 6 platforms totally, for being an interchange of 3 lines - Blue Line, Orange Line and Red Line.

 History

 Blue Line

 On November 17, 2020, the Bangalore Metro Rail Corporation Limited (BMRCL) invited bids for the construction of the Hebbala metro station, part of the 11.678 km Reach 2B – Package 2 (Hebbala - Bagalur Cross) of the 37.692 km Blue Line of Namma Metro.
 On September 14, 2021, Nagarjuna Construction Company Ltd. (NCC Ltd.) was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
 As a result, the contract was awarded to the company, which led to the beginning of the construction works of this metro station as per the agreed terms.